 This is because the services and products offered by cold calling, when done properly and genuinely, are considered to be a legitimate and fair interest to individuals.

 For good cold callers, you are not likely to encounter an issue here thanks to having quickly built up a rapport during your engaging conversation.
-However, those that do not provide as good an experience for the recipient will struggle to gain the opt in – and this is where we could see prospects slip through the gaps.
-This makes it more important than ever to ensure all front-line cold calling staff are well trained.
+However, those that do not provide as good an experience for the recipient will struggle to gain the opt-in – and this is where we could see prospects slip through the gaps.
+This makes it more important than ever to ensure all front-line cold calling staff are well-trained.

 Email marketers need to be careful